 3 Cr.
 (Hrs.:3 Lec.)

 Continues to study the process of developing software applications and systems.
 Software requirements, design and testing are addressed.
-Students gain experience in these areas by working on software maintenance projects that involve significant changes to a previously develped product and further development on a previously started project.
+Students gain experience in these areas by working on software maintenance projects that involve significant changes to a previously developed product and further development on a previously started project.
 Prerequisite: CSCI 332, CSCI 340, ESOF 322 (2nd)

 E1.
 Students entering this course should have a firm knowledge of multiple programming languages (from CSCI 136 and CSCI 232), algorithm design and analysis (from CSCI 232), databases (from CSCI 340) and software engineering (ESOF 322).